paul-ollis/clippets/docs/user-guide/basics.rst

     edits will be lost.
 The undo key ``Control-U`` will restore the clipboard back to how it was immediately after your edits.

-    Currently is is not possible to edit the clipboard and then add/remove snippets while preserving your edits.
+    Currently it is impossible to edit the clipboard and then add/remove snippets while preserving your edits.

 ----